Automating schema drift detection between source and graph

 continue

-live_props = graph_schema["nodes"][label]
+live = graph_schema["nodes"][label]

 for prop, expected_types in props.items():

-if prop not in live_props:
+if prop not in live:

 violations.append(f"MISSING_PROPERTY: {label}.{prop}")

-violations.append(f"TYPE_MISMATCH: {label}.{prop} expected {expected_types}, found {live_props[prop]}")
+f"TYPE_MISMATCH: {label}.{prop} expected {expected_types}, found {live[prop]}"

-for r_type, r_props in source_contract.get("relationships", {}).items():
+for r_type in source_contract.get("relationships", {}):

 if r_type not in graph_schema["relationships"]: